Troubleshooting Login Problems

 Disable Session IP Checks

 As a security measure, WHMCS evaluates a visitor's IP address against the expected value.
-This can be disabled temporarily:

-- Check the Disable Session IP Check option
+2. Check Disable Session IP Check.

-- Click Save Changes
+3. Click Save Changes.

 Switch to Database Session Storage